 Dear Miss Paula, I barely know what to say.
 You know I didn’t believe it when you said you could help Austin.
-But we tried anyway because nothing else had helped, and we had spent a lot of money a lot of places.
+You know I wasn’t even very nice about saying it.
+But I tried anyway because nothing else had helped, and I spent a lot of money a lot of places.
 Since you gave the lessons free at first I tried it.
 I still don’t know how you did it eve tho I listened to every lesson.
 But you did.
 He can read.
 He is now reading very short, pretty easy chapter books.
 But I know he’ll do harder when he’s ready.This a guy who wouldn’t open a book without a tantrum, and wrote only his name.
-He’s now wanting to draw and write comic stories of his own every day.
+He is now wanting to draw and write comic book stories of his own every day.

 I know he will get better and evenually spell just fine.
 Why?
 Because you told me.
 Thanks for helping me change my ways to help him read at last.
 I didn’t know I was part of the problem, but you in a really nice way helped me see that I was.
-New readers aren’t suposed to be perfect, and now I see it.
+Young readers and writers aren’t suposed to be perfect, and now I see it.
 You are our hero, MIss Paula.
 Thank you forever.

-Cassandra and son
+Cassandra and Austin

 August 24, 2011

+You are fantastic, your work is inspiring and hopeful!
+I mean it with all my heart.
 I was at my wits end when my daughter Sophia (8) started working with you.
 I had tried everything i knew to get her to read like every other 2nd grader I was around.
 I started to question her ability and wondered if she would ever be able to reach her full potential?
 Would she ever be able to make a difference in this world?
 Would she be stumped by the fact that she couldn’t read?
 I just couldn’t phantom my daughter starting 3rd grade and reading like she was in 1st grade, a struggling 1st grader at that!

+I happen to come across your website and you started working with Sophia.
+In a very short time she was more fluid in her reading, she was more bold in trying to read difficult words and she was enjoying reading.
 Sophia will be starting school in a few weeks, my heart is content.
 I know she will start 3rd grade with the tools she needs to keep up with her peers.
 Don’t get me wrong we still have some catching up to do.